 Summer means school’s out and many people are focused on finding activities and projects for their kids.
 That doesn’t mean adults should be left out of the fun!
 Summer should be fun for everyone, so we found the best summer crafts for adults to help you have fun all summer long.
 And you’ll fancy up your space at the same time.

-Fun Summer Crafts for Adults
+Fun Summer Crafts Ideas for Adults

 Repurposed Hose Rug

 You know that garden hose that sprang a leak last year?
 Don’t toss it!
-Instead, you make this cool braided-style rug.
+Instead, you can make this cool braided-style rug.
 All you need is your worn-out hose(s) and some zip ties.
 It’s waterproof and mold resistant, making it perfect for adding a splash of color to any outdoor space.
 Make it even more visually appealing by using different color hoses.

 Fairy Light Flowers